-Georg-August-Universität Göttingen 3 C Module B.Phy.5405: Active Matter 2 WLH
+Goorg August Chitorollar Collingon 3 C 2 WLH Module B.Phy.5405: Active Matter Z VVLH

-Learning outcome, core skills: Workload: Learning objectives: Attendance time: 28 h The students will learn about the basic principles of the physics of active matter as Self-study time: characterized via nonequilibrium statistical physics.
-Topics will include: physics of 62 h micro-swimming, hydrodynamic coordination, continuum description of scalar active matter and motility-induced phase separation, polar active matter and flocking, active liquid crystals (e.g. nematics) and defects, phoretic active matter, activity in enzyme suspensions, and active membranes.
-Competences: This course will give the students a good theoretical understanding of active matter and enable them to follow the state-of-the-art research in the area of active matter.
+Learning outcome, core skills: Learning objectives: Workload: Attendance time: The students will learn about the basic principles of the physics of active matter as characterized via nonequilibrium statistical physics.
+Topics will include: physics of micro-swimming, hydrodynamic coordination, continuum description of scalar active matter and motility-induced phase separation, polar active matter and flocking, active liquid crystals (e.g. nematics) and defects, phoretic active matter, activity in enzyme suspensions, and active membranes.
+28 h Self-study time: 62 h Competences: This course will give the students a good theoretical understanding of active matter and enable them to follow the state-of-the-art research in the area of active matter.
+One and Arthur Matter (Least and